elena-lpz/week01-assignment/README.md

 - I implemented smooth scrolling
 - All my links and buttons have a hover effect for better UX
 - I created a footer with basci social media icons that link to its respective pages.
-- I added a background music track that plays automatically.
+- I added a background music track.
 I hid the player because I did not like the way it looked on the page, but added a play and pause buttons to the navbar

 ## Some extras